MS893/Boucles/README.md

 ## :sparkles: Features ##

-:heavy_check_mark: 00_hello.rb = ask the user's firstname and display Hello firstname;
+:heavy_check_mark: 00_hello.rb = ask the user's firstname and display Hello firstname;/
-:heavy_check_mark: 01_pyramids = set of 3 exrecises building different pyramids;
+:heavy_check_mark: 01_pyramids = set of 3 exrecises building different pyramids;/
-:heavy_check_mark: 02_password.rb = the user set his password then the application request it;
+:heavy_check_mark: 02_password.rb = the user set his password then the application request it;/
 :heavy_check_mark: 02_stairways.rb = play the game that allows the user to climb the stairs;

 ## :rocket: Technologies ##